What is ASO in App Marketing | App Store Optimization guide

 With more than 65 percent of app downloads coming from organic searches in an app store, ASO is the foundation every marketer needs in order to acquire valuable new users.
 It’s also much more robust and strategic than many may think, comprising research, testing strategy and even some real creativity.

-Why does ASO matter?
 The app market is one of the most competitive spaces in the world.
 And it’s crowded, with approximately 2 million iOS App Store apps and 2.5 million Google Play Store apps.
 Between the sheer number of apps and the skyrocketing costs of advertising, successfully acquiring and retaining users is more challenging than ever.

 As an app marketer, your job is to cut through that clutter and get in front of the right audiences.
 Increasing exposure for your app helps increase downloads, boost store rankings and ultimately drive revenue for your business.
 ASO is crucial to your app’s long-term exposure, and particularly with the advent of iOS 11 and changes in the App Store design, you need a strategy that will capture attention both through search and iOS 11’s new emphasis on curation.